 Cost of Porcelain Crowns

 Dentists need special training in cosmetic dentistry in order to place these restorations.
-If you would like referral to a competent cosmetic dentist who is trained to do this type of work, feel free to e-mail Dr. Hall with your request.
+If you would like referral to a competent cosmetic dentist who is trained to do this type of work, check the menu above.
+Either go to “Find a Cosmetic Dentist” for referral to someone Dr. Hall has screened already, or go to “Ask Dr. Hall for a referral.”

-Empress crowns are also a variation of all-porcelain which uses the Empress pressed ceramic material.
-Other ceramic materials are Procera, In-Ceram, zirconia, and feldspathic porcelain.
 A good cosmetic dentist will be familiar with all of these materials and will use the best crown for each clinical situation.
 They all have their advantages and disadvantages.
-I recommend strongly against urging a dentist to use a material or technique that he or she doesn't recommend.
+I recommend strongly against urging a dentist to use a material or technique that he or she doesn’t recommend.
+Doing so will likely push the dentist out of his or her comfort zone and result in problems.

 Porcelain fused to metal crowns have a nearly natural appearance, subject to two limitations: Because they have a metal framework underneath, they require the use of an opaquer to cover the metal, which makes it impossible to fully re-create the translucency of natural teeth.
 They also eventually will show a dark line at the edge, next to the gum.
-Dentists try to hide this line under the gum, but sometimes they are unable to do this; and sometimes the line doesn't show when the crown is first placed but shows later, as the gum recedes.
-They can also create a porcelain butt margin that tends to minimize this dark line, but it doesn't eliminate it.
+This comes because the metal shows through at the margin.
+The dental lab often will cut back the metal at the margin to help this look better, but this technique never seems to completely eliminate the color discrepancy and the line that shows up.
+Dentists try to hide this line under the gum, but sometimes they are unable to do this; and sometimes the line doesn’t show when the crown is first placed but shows later, as the gum recedes.
+They can also create a porcelain butt margin that tends to minimize this dark line, but it doesn’t eliminate it.
 However, these crowns are stronger than all porcelain.

 Below is a comparison of the appearance of porcelain fused to metal with bonded all-ceramic.
 Notice the picture on the left: Jo has several crowns across the front.
-Even though I have never met this patient and know nothing more than these pictures, I can pick out immediately the teeth that have crowns on them.
+I can pick out immediately the teeth that have crowns on them, probably even from across the room.
 How?
 Because they are opaque and have a dark line near the gumline.
-Contrast this with the after picture of Jo's teeth on the right, which shows beautiful bonded all-ceramic work.
+Contrast this with the after picture of Jo’s teeth on the right, which shows beautiful bonded all-ceramic work.
 This work was done by Dr. Craig Carlson, a www.mynewsmile.com cosmetic dentist from San Antonio, Texas.
 See how natural they look.
-For contact information for Dr. Carlson, please see our Texas cosmetic dentists page.
+For contact information for Dr. Carlson, click here.

 The Beauty of All Porcelain Crowns

 Here is another example on a patient of mynewsmile.com network dentist Dr. Duane Delaune of Metairie, Louisiana.
-(See our Louisiana cosmetic dentists page.
 This patient had a mal-formed lateral incisor that made her self-conscious.
 Notice the beauty of the crown in the after picture that blends so perfectly with her natural teeth.
 You have to view the larger version of this case to fully appreciate it:

 You may also want to read Dr. Hall’s blog posts about porcelain crowns, where he answers questions from visitors.